 However, working for one of only two news outlets in town, he felt “compelled” to continue his work.

-But things took a dramatic turn after he covered an anti-COVID measures rally on Nov.
-28, a Saturday.
+But things took a dramatic turn after he covered an anti-COVID measures rally on a Saturday in November.
 Because “a lot of it was false information and dangerous,” he says, he kept his report brief, to around 300 words.

 After remotely sending it to Holota, his de facto boss, the piece was trimmed down to just under 200 words and published that same day with the headline: “Creston residents rally against COVID-19 health measures.”